 Eggs - Eggs are nutritious and a very effective traditional binding ingredient for baking.
 My dogs also love eggs straight up.

-Dairy - Although we've never had any issues with our dogs, if I am using milk (e.g. puppuccinos) I generally use a low-fat lactose-free milk, just in case.
+Dairy - Although we've never had any issues with our dogs, if I am using milk (e.g. puppuccinos) I often use a low-fat lactose-free milk, just in case.
 Other dairy ingredients, like yogurt, sour cream, and cheese are much lower in lactose (read more here).
-If using yogurt, try to go natural or low-sugar/low-fat where possible and double-check the ingredients to ensure that there is no xylitol (toxic to dogs).
+If using yogurt, try to go natural or low-sugar/low-fat where possible and double-check the ingredients to ensure that there is no xylitol (highly toxic to dogs).

 Flour and Grain - Our dogs are (fortunately) not sensitive to wheat or gluten, however, many dogs are, so we share a wide variety or recipes with different flours.
-Whole wheat is a classic choice, while almond meal, rice (white or brown) flour, oat flour, and coconut flour are all gluten-free alternatives (read more here).
+Whole wheat is a classic baking choice.
+Almond meal, rice flour, oat flour, buckwheat, and coconut flour are all gluten-free alternatives (read more here).
 They all have different absorbances and form different dough textures, and you may need extra binding for gluten-free dough vs. wheat flour, especially for coconut flour.
-Rice flour makes a great smooth workable dough and is my favorite for rolling/shapes.
-Chickpea flour is another healthy option, but you won't see it in our treat recipes because I try to keep things lower in purine for our Dalmatians.
-Cornstarch, tapioca, or arrowroot are higher GI and best reserved for infrequent use, like making dog-friendly "icing".
+I find that it can be harder to make roll-and-cut treats with gluten-free flours, but rice flour (either brown or white) makes a great smooth workable dough and is my personal favorite for rolling/shapes.
+Chickpea flour is another healthy and nutritious gluten-free option, but although I use it in human cooking you won't see it in our dog treat recipes because I try to keep things lower in purine for our Dalmatians.
+Other common flours like cornstarch, tapioca, or arrowroot are higher GI and best reserved for infrequent use, like making dog-friendly "icing".

 Oils and Fats - I try to avoid adding oils and fats to homemade treats where possible.
 Occasionally, a touch of olive oil may be used, but I'll usually turn to a nut or seed butter instead.
 The exception is coconut oil, which I actively include in my dogs' diet (read more here).
 Without including lots of fats and sugars in baked treats, homemade dog biscuits/cookies can often lack "snap" and "crunch", but you can leave treats in the cooling oven or pop baked treats into a dehydrator to remove moisture and add crunch factor.
 This also helps to extend shelf life, but I still prefer to use treats fresh so I always freeze my extras.
 Freezing is also a great way to have different options on hand so you can easily mix things up for variety. :)

 Nuts and Seeds - Nuts and seeds are nutritious, tasty, and add texture.
-Most are dog-friendly, but never use macadamias (toxic to dogs) and it is recommended to avoid walnuts.
+Many variety are dog-friendly, but always check any new ingredient before use - in particular, never use macadamias (toxic to dogs) and it is recommended to avoid walnuts.
 Make sure that they are an appropriate size to avoid choking hazards or digestion problems: larger nuts and seeds can be chopped or even ground into a nut meal (or homemade butter - yum!).
 A very special mention goes to flax, which I include in many of my treats in ground-form (increased digestibility) as a very healthy add-in.

 Carob - Carob is a dog-friendly alternative to chocolate (toxic to dogs).
 Made from ground carob tree pods, it is surprisingly nutritious (good for humans too!) and most dogs LOVE carob.
 Many pet/grocery stores sell carob drops or melts, but they are usually high in fat and/or sugars, so best used in moderation (like all treats, of course).
 Pure carob powder and plain raw carob can be tricky to find.
 I order mine from an organic health food shop.